What is Stress Sweat?

-What can be done about stress sweat?
+What can I do about stress sweat?

-Stress sweat is a part of life, and a normal human response to situations where you feel stressed, endangered, nervous, or anxious.
+Stress sweat is a part of life, and a normal human response to situations where you feel stressed, nervous, or anxious.
 The best way to reduce stress sweat is to find the cause of the stress and treat that when possible.
 Activities such as meditation, and practicing proper breathing and relaxation techniques, can help calm you.

 Spontaneous and uncontrollable sweating is a problem that hyperhidrosis sufferers are all too familiar with.
 Hyperhidrosis is a condition characterized by excessive sweating.
 Unlike stress sweat, this type of sweating has no known cause.
 However, preventative measures are also key in this case, as once you’re already sweating, there’s nothing you can really do about it.
 Dermadry’s iontophoresis machine treats hyperhidrosis of the hands, feet, and underarms.
 If you suffer from axillary hyperhidrosis, which is exacerbated by stress, then iontophoresis is the treatment solution for you!